If an APERS member is vested and dies before retirement, APERS can provide survivor benefits if the deceased member meets certain requirements:

 - At the time of death, the member has not begun receiving retirement benefits (whether or not the member had already filed for retirement).

 ELIGIBILITY FOR SURVIVOR BENEFITS

 If a member dies meeting the minimum requirements listed above, the member's

 may be eligible for a survivor benefit in the form of a monthly annuity.

-To be eligible for a survivor benefit, a spouse must have been married to the deceased member for at least one year prior to the date of death.
+To be eligible for a survivor benefit, a spouse must have been married to the deceased member for at least six months prior to the date of death.